five23/archlinux-ec2/README.md

 To make the additional storage available, the partition as well as the file system it contains needs to be resized to fill all available space.
 This is what growpart does.

-#### netplan

-[Netplan](https://netplan.io) is a generic network configuration renderer used by cloud-init to render a systemd-networkd configuration.
-Without this, you would have to bake the network configuration into the AMI itself, which would make it a lot less versatile.

 #### Building